 For hygiene purposes, we recommend having 2 or more trainers in rotation to ensure it is clean and dry with every use.

 You might need a smaller size eventually

-They are not only there to help you look slim for an important event, but waist trainers can help you lose weight and trim those inches off for the long run - granting a maintained routine paired with nutrition and exercise.
+They are not only there to help you look slim for an important event, but corsets can help you lose weight and trim those inches off for the long run - granting a maintained routine paired with nutrition and exercise.
 As you go along, you may need to tighten your trainer further until it’s time to get one in a smaller size.

 To maximize your trainer, opt for those with multiple columns of hook and eye clasps or a lace closure – these have more room for adjustment and will last you longer as you drop down dress sizes.